Home » ABA School Readiness » Unit 7: The First Day of School for a Child with Autism: A Guide to Success

 Visual schedules are pictures or symbols that outline the daily routines of an individual or activity.
 Visually it showcases how you will be doing your school routine, traffic during the morning, some class time, breaks, when you heading home, and so on.
 Visual schedules the one of the tools that help children to understand and beyond that to foresee what they are going to encounter.

-👨⚕️ Social Stories about School
+👨⚕️ Social Stories About School

 Social stories are short illustrative stories that describe social situations or events in straightforward and precise ways.
 They can be personalized to answer questions about the first day of classes on the second day of school, reporting what time it will start, who the student will meet, and how the student should behave.
 Social stories are especially necessary tools for kids who have the tendency to better grasp things when they are explained to them in simple terms.